mbabynames search ✿

 Jordan Anthony

-Jordan ("noble and strong") with Anthony ("priceless").
+Jordan ("to flow down") with Anthony ("priceless").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Jordan ends on a nasal sound.
 Anthony's opening A avoids any muddiness.

 Jordan Benjamin

-Jordan ("noble and strong") with Benjamin ("son of the right hand").
+Jordan ("to flow down") with Benjamin ("son of the right hand").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Jordan is 2 syllables.
 Benjamin at 3 adds length and rhythm.

 Jordan James